tajroshith/awscli-ec2-creation/README.md

 ```
 Now we add the web files to the document root, apply necessary permissions and map the domain name to our public Ip.

-## For stopping our EC2 Instance
+## For Stopping our EC2 Instance

 ```sh
 aws ec2 stop-instances --instance-ids i-049e0957acea10d47
 ```

-## For terminating our EC2 Instance
+## For Terminating our EC2 Instance

 ```sh
 aws ec2 terminate-instances --instance-ids i-049e0957acea10d47